qori-aziz/Intelligent-Systems-and-Control-EL5108/1 - Perceptron/README.md

 # 1 - Perceptron
 This folder contains realization of perceptron without using library.
-This aims to give basic understanding abotu the weight and bias updating process of a simple perceptron neural networks
+This aims to give basic understanding about the weight and bias updating process of a simple perceptron neural networks

 ## Languages
  - Jupyter notebook .ipynb